nagsenk/GADLRuleBased/README.md

 In our case we chose the corresponding feature vector from 'feature_vectors.pkl' that gave the highest total score in 'total_score.pkl'.
 Because in our case we wanted those feature vectors that are optimal for both summarization and sentiment classification.

-This feature need to be dumped in file weight.pkl for which dump_weights.pkl can be used setting the feature vector in the script and running the following command
+This feature need to be dumped in file weight.pkl for which dump_weights.py can be used setting the feature vector in the script and running the following command

 ```
 python3 dump_weights.py